rugbyprof/2143-Object-Oriented-Programming/Assignments/07-T01/README.md

 - When do we need a specialized destructor?
 - What is the "rule of three"
 - Be able to explain Deep Copy vs Shallow Copy and when you should write a method to handle copying.

+---

+## Basic Definitions

+- There are 3 major concepts when we think about OOP.
+Encapsulation, Inheritance, and Polymorphism
+- I will give you my laymen definition of each, but will need to add to my definition for the exam.
+- Encapsulation: The packaging of data and methods together in the same construct which allows us to hide some of the inner goings on from the world.
+- Inheritance: Defining a set of classes in a hierarchical manner so that as we move down the hierarchy the classes below can re-use the data and methods from the classes above.
+And by adding or changing things in a small way we can quickly change the behavior of a lower class without lots of effort or code.
+- Polymorphism: Changing the behavior of a class by overloading or overriding methods from a class higher in the hierarchy to change the behavior of that higher class.
+Basically this means we can alter the behavior or adapt the behavior of a data type based on the context in which its used.

+### Others

+- class
+- data member
+- public
+- private
+- friend
+- overload
+- constructor
+- destructor
+- deep copy
+- shallow copy